What42Pizza/Easy-Configuration-Format/readme.md

 pub const UPDATER_FUNCTIONS: &[fn(&mut HashMap<String, ecf::Value>, &())] = &[
 	update_1_to_2, // updates from format 1 to format 2
 	// etc
-];
+]; // because there's 1 updater function, the crate will know that the current format version is 2

 pub fn update_1_to_2(settings: &mut HashMap<String, ecf::Value>, args: &()) {
-	println!("this example doesn't actually have a format 2, this is just to give an idea of how updates would be done");
+	println!("this example doesn't actually have a format 2, this is just to show how updates would be done");
 }

 let (mut ecf_file, errors) = ecf::parse_settings(include_str!("example_settings.txt"), UPDATER_FUNCTIONS, &());